 - Hedge.
 To protect against sudden market moves that aren’t in your favour, it’s worth reading up on hedging strategies and how to use them.

 - Diversify.
-Only channelling your money into one exchange, or one particular cryptocurrency, is risky.
+Only channelling your money into 1 exchange, or 1 particular cryptocurrency, is risky.
 Spreading your money around can help to minimize risk.

 - Limit your exposure.
 Never arbitrage an amount that is more than you can afford to lose.
 With so many potential risks that could lead to a loss, it’s always a good idea to play it safe.